Versions

 Compatibility between Firmware version and Plugin version

-In general if you use the latest version of all plugins work and the latest version of firmware, then everything will run.
+In general, if you use the latest version of all plugins and firmware, then everything will run.

 4ms VCV Rack Plugin version